 I’ve written about how the Customer Experience (CX) responsibility does not lie in one group, rather it is an all-encompassing organizational endeavor.

-The best way to ensure a sound CX program is when companies take a cross-functional team approach.
+According to Wootric, the best way to ensure a sound CX program is when companies take a cross-functional team approach.

 Sales is a key part of that cross-functional team approach.

 Sales contributes to CX in two very important ways.